efosao/twitter-search/README.md

   ACCESS_TOKEN_KEY='###########'
   ACCESS_TOKEN_SECRET='###########'
 ```

-2. type `npm run dev` to start application in terminal.
+2. type `npm run dev` to start the application in terminal.

+3. Bob's your Uncle, enjoy!

 ### Packages used